 In the fall the fields are covered in geese and ducks during the migration south.

 Lot A (1, 701 ft.(518.6 m) of lake frontage, 27 acres cleared).
 An excellent location for a small ranch or hobby farm.
 Picture your new home, sitting on a bluff in the centre of the property overlooking a small pond on the property.
 This potential building site offers a very private setting and great view of the lake.

 In the summer and fall, this portion of the lot is visited by wildlife.
 As slightly over half of the property remains treed, there is no end of options for your property.

-The northern part of the property adjacent to the lake is cleared and in regenerating hay production.
+The northern part of the property adjacent to the lake is cleared and in crop production.
 The neighbouring property on the west boundary is the well-known Tachick Lake Resort.
 A small portion of the property is located on the south side of Tachick Lake Road.
 Access to power is located on Tachick Lake Road.

 Take a Tour of the Tachick Lake Estates Here